 - Keep your car’s windshield and rear-window defrosters in good working condition.

 - Keep your windshield wiper blades fresh.
-Many drivers change them every six months.
+Many drivers change them every six months, especially before driving in bad weather.

 On the road

 - Make sure your headlights are on.
-In fact, it is a good idea to turn on your headlights any time you drive, because you will be more visible to other drivers in any conditions.
+In fact, it is a good idea to turn on your headlights any time you drive, because you will increase your visibility in any conditions.

 - Reduce your speed and leave yourself plenty of room to stop.
 You should allow at least three times more space than usual between you and the vehicle in front of you.